 What if I need to change one of my references, but I’ve already submitted my application?

-Contact AVODAH's Recruitment Coordinator at firstname.lastname@example.org and she will contact your reference for you.
+Contact Recruitment and Outreach Coordinator Russ Agdern at email@example.com and he will contact your reference for you.

 Are all applicants interviewed for AVODAH?